 What’s New with Moza Racing

-On the pedal side, the CRP2 Load Cell Pedals ($369) and the mBooster Active Pedal ($799-$999) represent a serious step up.
+On the pedal side, the CRP2 Load Cell Pedals ($369) hold their position as the workhorse and the mBooster Active Pedal ($799) is the headline product of 2026.
 The mBooster is Moza’s answer to force feedback pedals – it physically pushes back against your foot, which is a different experience entirely from a standard load cell.
+There’s also a paired bundle of mBooster brake plus CRP2 throttle for $999 if you want the active brake without the second active pedal.
+Full notes in my mBooster review.

-They’ve also expanded heavily into flight simulation with a full yoke, throttle quadrant, and rudder pedal ecosystem.
-And at CES 2026, they announced the KS Pro and CS Pro wheels alongside a Porsche Mission R licensed steering wheel at $1,299.
+They’ve also expanded heavily into flight simulation with a full yoke, throttle quadrant, and rudder pedal lineup.
 PlayStation compatibility remains officially absent, which is worth knowing if you’re a console buyer.

 Moza Racing Direct Drive Wheelbases